 ABOUT JEREMY

 Jeremy loved the holidays.
 He was obsessed with Halloween and Christmas decorations, completely cluttering the house.
-He enjoyed having Christmas, Easter and trick or treat events with the office, and LOVED dressing up for Halloween.
+He enjoyed having Christmas, Easter, and trick or treat events with the office, and LOVED dressing up for Halloween.
 He loved good food.
-King crab legs and a perfectly cooked steak were favorites, but he also could eat Taco Bell and pizza seven days a week.
+King crab legs and a perfectly cooked steak were favorites, but he could also eat Taco Bell and pizza seven days a week.
 I knew I was in love when he told me Taco Bell was a delicacy.
 Jeremy was a total gamer (video games, cards, ping pong, pool, board games, arcades galore).
 He seemed to be good at everything.
 He was so smart.
 He could lack a talent and still find a way to win based on his wits.
 I hated losing to him, especially at backgammon.
 He didn’t deserve to win!!!
 And of course, the man had a mad passion for Ohio sports.
 No sporting experience will ever beat my memory of tears running down our cheeks when we were feet away from LeBron holding the trophy.

 I most appreciated Jeremy’s intellect.
 He was the go-to man if you needed sound advice, an astute man.
 His reputable temperament complemented his intelligence.
 I would often overhear him talking a friend through a job search, a business opportunity or potential investment.
 He’d be reviewing business plans and helping explain financials to entrepreneurial friends.
 He loved business and strategy and I was constantly captivated with his business ideas.
 He was up-to-date on world news, the market, sports trades, you name it.
 I loved debating and bantering with him, and miss talking business, economics, sports, and politics with him.
-I wish I could have seen the grin on his face when the headlines read “Little Rocket Man”.

 Jeremy Michael Rayl